 Distance: 7 miles

 Days Required: 1 day

-The Missouri Lakes Basin is one of the best day hikes in Colorado!
+The Missouri Lakes Basin is one of the best day hikes and one of the prettiest hikes in Colorado!
 With scenery like this, one would think that they’d have to go on an enormous thru-hike; alas, this trail is only 7 miles roundtrip.
 Factor in that the trailhead is only a reasonable 2.5 hours away from Denver, and what you have is one of the finest weekend road trips in Colorado!